benmccann/xero-java-client/README.md

 Pull requests will be accepted for any not yet supported features.
 Changes to existing methods will be more likely to be accepted if a test is added.
 All fields in the XeroClient are protected to make it easy to extend in your own code without needing to update this client.

-The only write call included thus far is for creating invoices because that's all we've needed.
+The only write call included thus far is for creating invoices and receipts because that's all we've needed.
 It's only a few lines to add a new write method if you find one that you need.
 However, this is another area where Xero's XML schemas are lacking, so you may have to submit a pull request to the Xero XML Schema project to be able to write new types as shown in [this example](https://github.com/benmccann/XeroAPI-Schemas/commit/334966c6fb6ef2f981a6313082b340fb18075846) and [this example](https://github.com/XeroAPI/XeroAPI-Schemas/commit/58d1fdd66b5f8024d8a3e35b18fb0a563211588a).

 Support for attachments has not yet been added.